Steve Kinney

 The test that does too much

-A classic end-to-end test for “user can view their shelf stats” looks like this:
+A classic end-to-end test for “user can view their shelf stats” often starts this way:

 test('shelf stats show total books read', async ({ page }) => {